mohamedayman28/django_photos_search_engine/README.md

-# Photos Search Engine with Django3.1
+# Photos Search Engine with Django and Pexels API

 This project is a tool that allows users to type the desired keyword and search thousands of photos using Pexels API endpoints.